solderq35/hitruns-wiki/website/versioned_docs/version-1.0.0/miscellaneous.md

 * [Example](https://youtu.be/F5SXFdx04pI?t=18): This player played about 20 seconds of cutscene.
 As a result Maya Parvarti walked under the hay bale at 1:41.
 Without waiting cutscene Parvarti walks under hay bale at about 2 minutes.

+* Following NPC's aren't affected by cutscene wait: Rico Delgado, Sierra Knox in racecar (from the default Miami start), Ljudmilla Vetrova.

 ## Unlocking Doors
 Some of the methods of unlocking doors were covered [here](https://www.speedrun.com/hitman_3/guide/h5jij), but I will go more into depth on the topic here as well.